-Whilst most of us recognise that mastering and mixing are two different things, it’s often a blurred line that separates them.
-Although distinctly different, both are equally important and you cannot have one without the other.
-Mixing is the stage where each of the separate instruments and sounds in your song can be treated and processed individually.
-They are then combined together into a singular stereo mixdown ready for mastering.
-Mastering is where the stereo mixdown is enhanced, balanced and adjusted to ensure continuity across sound systems as well as an industry-standard, release-ready sound.
+While most of us recognize that mastering and mixing are two different things, it’s often a blurred line that separates them.
+Although distinctly different, both are equally important, and you cannot have one without the other.
+Audio Mixing is the stage where each of your song’s separate instruments and sounds can be treated and processed individually.
+They then combine into a singular stereo mixdown ready for mastering.
+Audio Mastering is where the stereo mixdown is enhanced, balanced, and adjusted to ensure continuity across sound systems as well as an industry-standard, release-ready sound.

 Mixing is a process that takes place after all the writing and monitoring has been done.
 The initial mixing steps would involve marking and grouping all audio clips in a session.
-If a session has been prepared, you should set up the deployment procedures, such as equalization, filtering, compression and panning to start bringing the track to life.
-Initial equalization and filtering should seek to reduce frequency masking and to change the overall mix between each instrument.
+If a session has been prepared, you should set up the deployment procedures, such as equalization, filtering, compression, and panning, to start bringing the track to life.
+Initial equalization and filtering should reduce frequency masking and change the overall mix between each instrument.
 Compression can then be used, if necessary, to balance dynamic content.

-After this, effects such as reverb, delay, and other modulations can be applied.
+After this, producers can apply effects such as reverb, delay, and other modulations.
 They are meant to give the mix a sense of space and build unique tones.
-Many of these effects can be automated in order to ensure correct use at any given time within the project.
+Producers can also automate many of these effects to ensure correct use at any given time within the project.

-Mixing should be performed on suitable studio monitors in order to achieve a smooth, colourless representation of the changes you make to the recording.
+Mixing should be performed on suitable studio monitors to achieve a smooth, colorless representation of your changes to the recording.
 The main goal of mixing is to make the project sound as good as you can.
 Finally, once something sounds perfect, you need to render your project.
-If you’re not sure how, find out how to prepare your track for mastering.
+If you’re not sure how to, you can use how to prepare your track for mastering.